 At a board meeting Tuesday, new revelations shed more light on the growing financial mess at Dallas County Schools.

-Board members peppered Superintendent Rick Sorrels with question after question about how the school bus agency ended up $40 million off budget and why they were not told about the crisis earlier.
+Board members peppered Superintendent Rick Sorrells with question after question about how the school bus agency ended up $40 million off budget and why they were not told about the crisis earlier.

 DCS staff acknowledged Tuesday the agency could run out of money by May or June unless they can renegotiate payments on millions of dollars of debt they've taken on in recent years.

-Sorrels said that the internal accounting system that should have caught and flagged overspending was somehow turned off.
+Sorrells said that the internal accounting system that should have caught and flagged overspending was somehow turned off.
 He added that it was unclear how they were deactivated, but Sorrells told the board that he's brought in an investigative agency, which includes a former FBI agent, to question current and former about that issue and a series of other financial concerns.

 Board members questioned why they had not been given a full picture of the financial situation sooner and said they will get answers.